 2. If you can take either, is the ISEE or SSAT best for you?

-The Lower Level ISEE is taken by students applying to grades 5 and 6.
-Students can take the test on the computer or on paper.
+The Middle Level ISEE is taken by students applying to grades 7 and 8.
+The test is administered on the computer and on paper.
 It consists of five sections: Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, Mathematics Achievement, and the Essay.